Additive problems with almost prime squares: Proof of Theorem

 \section{Proof of Theorem \ref{thm2}}

 The rest of the paper is devoted to the proof of Theorem \ref{thm2}.
-The basic idea is similar to the preceding proof, but it is technically and structurally substantially much more involved.
+The basic idea is similar to the proof of Theorem \ref{thm1}, but it is technically and structurally substantially more involved.
 Again we start with the distribution of smooth numbers in arithmetic progressions to large moduli.